Lecture: Everything Revisited

 Flashmod

 For our last example, let's make a math flashcard quizzer.
 We're all good enough at addition and multiplication.
 Our flashcards will be for modular division.
 Rust doesn't ship with a library for generating random numbers, so we have to install a package.
 As soon as a project has dependencies, we are better off using its package manager Cargo than using rustc directly.
-We build a new Cargo project and add the third-party rand crate (library) with this shell command:
+We build a new Cargo project and add the third-party rand and text_io crates (libraries) with these shell commands:

 Shell